 Generally, the Small Scale industries are classified into 3 types, based on their nature of work:

-- Manufacturing Industries: These industries specialise in producing finished goods for human consumption or used further in processing industries.
+These industries specialise in producing finished goods for human consumption or used further in processing industries.
 Usually, such industries have a single ownership structure.
-Some small scale industry examples can be food processing units, engineering units, power looms, etc.

 Apart from these major types of industries, the other small scale industries examples include village industries, cottage units, export units, mining or quarries, etc.